-• Shifts for the classroom will be based on the number of children present in that classroom and its partner classroom.

-- Sr. Child Development Teachers (Co-teachers) team of Co-teachers will be provided with a shift schedule prior to the beginning of each new semester (August, December, January and May) and the teachers will determine who will work each shift.
+- Shifts for the classroom will be based on the number of children present in that classroom and its partner classroom. - Sr. Child Development Teachers (Co-teachers) team of Co-teachers will be provided with a shift schedule prior to the beginning of each new semester (August, December, January and May) and the teachers will determine who will work each shift.
 This will be considered a primary shift.
-If you need to change your time from the primary shift you will need to work it out with your coteacher.
-There must be a Co-teacher available in the AM and PM.
-If there is a conflict in scheduling then the Co-teachers in the classroom will work with the Child Development Specialist and Sr. Director to finalize their primary schedule for the semester.
-Priority for early days is given to staff members how are enrolled in early childhood classes at UMKC.
+If you need to change your time from the primary shift, you will need to work it out with your co-teacher.
+There must be a co-teacher available in the AM and PM.
+If there is a conflict in scheduling, then the Co-teachers in the classroom will work with the Child Development Specialist and Sr. Director to finalize their primary schedule for the semester.
+Priority for early days is given to staff members who are enrolled in early childhood classes at UMKC.
 For example, if one teacher is taking a class on Tuesday and Thursdays that starts at 4:00 PM then they would be given priority to work the 7-3 or 7:30-3:30 hours on those days.
 This is the main purpose for having one shift end at three or three thirty in the afternoon.
 Each Co-teacher gets two early days and two late days (8-5).
-The Co-teachers collaborate on how to split early and late days on Fridays. - One hour breaks are given to teachers working 8-5. - Bathroom breaks are given by the floater each morning between 8:30-10:30.
-If our floater is not available then the Administrative team will provide breaks as needed. - As stated in our Guidance policy, any time a teacher is in need of a "time out or immediate break" when they are unable to perform their duties they may ask administration for a break and it will be given. - Vacation requests should be submitted 3 weeks prior to the first day of vacation.
+The Co-teachers collaborate on how to split early and late days on Fridays. - One-hour breaks are given to teachers working 8-5. - Bathroom breaks are given by the front desk person each morning between 8:30-10:30.
+Please feel free to call the front desk on the intercom when needed.
+Of course, if you need to use the bathroom another time just contact the front desk and they will come and relieve you.
+If our front desk person is unable then the administrative team will provide breaks as needed.

+- As stated in our Guidance policy, any time a teacher is in need of a "time out or immediate break" when they are unable to perform their duties, they may ask administration for a break and it will be given. - Vacation requests should be submitted 3 weeks prior to the first day of vacation.
 A three (3) weeks' notice gives the scheduler a more appropriate time frame to find a substitute.
 We understand that emergencies come up and this will not always be possible. - The goal is to have only one teacher (from a specific classroom) on vacation at a time. - Vacation requests are "first come first served".
 To assure staffing needs, only three (3) employees will be approved for vacation on the same day.
 If there are three (3) vacations, scheduled on a specific day, a waiting list will be created and if there is a substitute available the time off request may be granted. - Times off request forms are kept at the front desk.
 Review steps for filling out form and requesting time off with the Director and Administrative Assistant.